Rodina-Ali/Google-Data-Analytics-Project/README.md

 | member_casual     | VARCHAR(50)     |

 ## Tools
-- SQL Server - Data Cleaning and Data Analysis as the data combined is more than 1 million [Click to preview]()
+- SQL Server - Data Cleaning and Data Analysis as the data combined is more than 1 million.
+[Click to preview](Cleandata_bike.sql)
 - Tableau - Dashboards [Click to preview](https://github.com/Rodina-Ali/Google-Data-Analytics-Project/blob/main/Dashboard.png?raw=true)

 ## Data Cleaning and preparation